Jooh34/Mandarin-AI/README.md

 ## Othello 8x8

-I thought I almost win the game.
+I thought I almost won the game.
 But Mandarin-AI was confident of winning the game.
 Let's see example.

 https://github.com/Jooh34/Mandarin-AI/assets/15865928/43771a8d-3518-456c-b1e5-1bc0cbfa111a